Try on Dermal Fillers & Injectables Solutions

 Poly-L-Lactic Acid (PLLA) This option can achieve very long-lasting results and inspires the production of additional collagen.
 Unfortunately, these results can take a long time to manifest themselves.

 Polymethylmethacrylate Beads, Collagen, and Lidocaine The big benefit of this option is that the results are permanent, but they are also difficult to reverse or remove.
 There is also the risk of nodule formation and asymmetry, and it can require multiple treatments.

 Sodium Hyaluronate This option gives natural and free facial movement, but it does require regular maintenance treatments.

-Neurotoxins This is a very quick treatment option that has no recovery time.
-This is offset by the relatively short time the results last for and the need for multiple treatments.
+Neurotoxins This is a quick treatment option that has little to no recovery time.
+This is offset by a relatively short time the results last and the need for multiple treatments.